summa-dev/halo2-experiments/README.md

 `lhs - rhs - diff + (lt * range) = 0`

+Note that the gate enforces inside this child chip, the constraint is dependent on the value of some cells passed from an higher level chip.

 The assignment function takes as input the lhs and rhs values and assigns the values to the columns such that:

 - `lhs < rhs` bool is assigned to the `lt` advice column
 - if `lhs < rhs`, `lhs - rhs + range` is assigned to the `diff` advice columns
 - else `lhs - rhs` is assigned to the `diff` advice columns

+Again, note that the assignment function doesn't take assigned value of type `Value<F>` but simple values of type `F` where F is a generic Field Element.

 Now the custom gate should make more sense.
 Considering an example where `lhs = 5` and `rhs = 10` and N_BYTES is 1.
 Range would be 256 and diff would be a single advice column containing the value 251.
 The gate would be: